architen100/MealGenerator/DEVELOPMENT.md

     - Had problems running my catch because main wasn't working
         - Bypassed problem by creating my own main for catch
     - Had to create an empty constructor so my ofApp can call my library class
+    - Used a new GUI called ofxDatGui
+        - Played around with the dropdown menu to see if gui worked
+        - Had to rename the ofDatGui files so it matched the project path